-Students whose appeals are granted approval, and placed on PROBATION status, may also be placed on a PROBATION PLAN if the student's cumulative GPA is unable to meet the 2.00 cumulative GPA standard within one semester.
+PROBATION PLAN: Students whose appeals are granted approval, and placed on PROBATION status, may also be placed on a PROBATION PLAN if the student's cumulative GPA is unable to meet the 2.0 cumulative GPA standard within one semester.
 This plan would allow the student aid eligibility beyond the one semester that PROBATION allows, if the following requirements are met:

-- 1. Enroll only for courses necessary for completion of current major - 2.
-Maintain the Quantitative Standards (listed above), and achieve a TERM GPA of 2.50 each semester.
-A student's aid eligibility would be continued on this plan under these terms, until the cumulative GPA reaches a 2.00.
-At that point, the PROBATION PLAN would be lifted and the student would continue aid eligibility according to the Qualitative & Quantitative Standards listed above.
-Any deviation from this academic plan will result in a SUSPENSION status at BRTC and no other appeal option will be available.
+1) Enroll only for courses necessary for completion of appealed major, and 2) Must complete 100% of enrolled courses, and 3 )Achieve a TERM GPA of 2.50 each semester, and 4) Student must complete their program within 2 attempted semesters, and 5) Must earn a cumulative 2.0 GPA at the end of the 2 attempted semesters.
+At that point, the PROBATION PLAN would be lifted and the student would continue aid eligibility according to the SAP Standards listed above.
+Any deviation from this probation plan will result in a SUSPENSION status at BRTC and no other appeal option will be available.